An actor can be any person, role, organization, application, system, and so on, that interacts with the system being modeled.

 Side-by-Side Version Compare

-In Storyteller, you can compare two previous versions of artifacts that don't include the most recent version in a side-by-side view to visualize and report on change.
+In Blueprint, you can compare two previous versions of artifacts that don't include the most recent version in a side-by-side view to visualize and report on change.

 Standard Artifact Type

-A standard artifact type refers to a requirement classification in Storyteller.
+A standard artifact type refers to a requirement classification in Blueprint.
 Standard artifact types are associated with all projects in the instance.

 A standard property refers to the descriptive data that is associated with an artifact or sub-artifact.
 Standard properties are configured by instance administrators with the applicable privileges and apply to all projects within an instance.